letmein-vr/RETURNAL_UEVR/README.md

 ![Returnal VR](https://raw.githubusercontent.com/letmein-vr/RETURNAL_UEVR/main/screenshots/returnalgamepad.png)

 ## ⚠️ Known Issues ⚠️
-* **Parasite Visibility**: Parasite hiding relies on actor name matching and may not catch all parasite types depending on level.

 * **Cinematic Transitions**: Brief frame where object hooks disable before the cinematic camera fully takes over may cause a visible pop.
 * **Graphical Issues**: Some geometry and shadow artefacts in first-person that are inherent to a game not originally built for VR.
 Cvars should fix shadows along with correct in game settings.